Diet Coke

-Diet Coke, also branded as Coca-Cola Light, Diet Coca-Cola or Coca-Cola Light Taste, is a sugar-free and low-calorie diet soda produced and distributed by the Coca-Cola Company.
+Diet Coke, also branded as Coca-Cola Light or Diet Coca-Cola, is a sugar-free and low-calorie diet soda produced and distributed by the Coca-Cola Company.
 It is a cola drink containing artificial sweeteners, primarily aspartame, instead of sugar.
 Diet Coke is based on a different recipe from the flagship Coca-Cola drink, with a distinct taste of its own.

 Unveiled on July 8, 1982, it was the first new brand since the Coca-Cola Company's creation in 1886 to use the Coca-Cola trademark.
-Following its launch, Diet Coke/Coca-Cola Light became wildly successful and a cultural status symbol to some.
+Following its launch, Diet Coke/Coca-Cola Light became wildly successful and a cultural status symbol.
 It has since been a core product and brand for the company, leading worldwide diet soda sales for most of its existence.

 History

 When diet colas first entered the market, beginning with No-Cal in 1958, the Coca-Cola Company had a long-standing policy to use the Coca-Cola name only on its flagship cola, and so its diet cola was named Tab when it was released in 1963.
 Its rival Pepsi had no such qualms, and after the long-term success of its sugar-free Diet Pepsi (launched in 1964) became clear, Coca-Cola decided to develop a competing sugar-free brand under the Coca-Cola name that could be marketed more easily than Tab.
 The new product was years in the making, and it was based on Tab's recipe instead of the Coca-Cola formula.
 Internally, the secret development was known as Project Harvard.